Skip to main content

 Attribute: businessPartnerNumber

-ISO 27001 is a standard that specifies the requirements for an information security management system to help organizations manage and protect their sensitive information.
+• ISO/IEC 27001 is an information security management system standard that provides a framework for companies to manage and protect their sensitive information.

 1.5.3 REGISTRATION AND ISSUING

-Issuer authority is the one who is handing out a certificate - e.g. TUEV Sued.
-The registration number is the certificate unique identifier at the certifying authority / issuing agency.
+The issuing authority is the authority that issues a certificate - e.g. TUEV Sued.
+The registration number is the unique identifier of the certificate at the certification authority / issuing body.

-Example: ISO 9001 certificate is issued by TÜV Süd and they are the certifying authority.
+Example: ISO 9001 certificate is issued by TUEV Süd, which is the certification authority.

 1.5.4 AREA OF APPLICATION

-This attribute is closely linked to the business partner number (BPN) and indicates additional sites, such as production or engineering sites, that are covered by the certificate.
-In other words, the certificate is valid not only for the primary BPN, but also for any associated sites.
+This attribute enclosedSites is closely linked to the Business Partner Number (BPN) and indicates additional sites, such as production or engineering sites, that are covered by the certificate.
+In other words, the certificate is valid not only for the primary BPN, but also for any associated sites (BPNS).
 This attribute is particularly useful for companies with multiple locations or business units, as it allows them to manage certificates more efficiently and ensures that all relevant sites are covered by the certificate.

 1.5.6 VALIDITY